 The large shrub swamp on the southern end of the Pond is dominated by speckled alder (Alnus incana).
+Sedges such as lake sedge statesignificant natural community.
+It is, however, considered locally significant.

-Sedges such as lake sedge also considered locally significant for functions and values, containing some of the highest functions and values scores in the study area.
+(Carex lacustris), tussock sedge (C. stricta) and the grass bluejoint grass (Calamagrostis canadensis) dominate the herbaceous layer.
+Hummocks and hollows with standing water are common, especially in the wetter areas of the marsh.
+While this swamp appears to be in good condition, it does not meet the criteria necessary for designation as wetland complex also considered locally significant for functions and values, containing some of the highest functions and values scores in the study area.
 These wetlands are especially significant for wildlife, offering habitat to deer, moose, bear, mink, otter, and a wide variety of song birds.
 They also provide critical breeding habitat for many species of amphibians including wood frogs and spotted salamanders.
 These wetlands are significant for erosion control along the drainages they encompass.
 Being highly visible and used by the public, they are also significant for aesthetics and recreation.
-The open water in the pond and persistent vegetation in the marshes enable these wetlands to filter out excess nutrients and pollutants, making them significant for water quality protection.
-Overall, this wetland complex is fairly unique in the STA study area in being a highly visible and recreational wetland complex that also provides thicket.
-The marsh is dominated by bluejoint common grass (Calamagrostis canadensis), arrowleaved tearthumb (Polygonum sagittatum) and gynandrous sedge (Carex gynandra) as well as a wide herbaceous diversity of other Tussocks of sedges are species. common and low areas often significant wildlife and fisheries habitat.